jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_wmi_troubleshooting.md

 Exception from HRESULT: 0x800706BA

-Spotlight on SQL Server is not able to establish a connection with the Windows server to be monitored.
+Spotlight is not able to establish a connection with the Windows server to be monitored.

 Verify the following: